-This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by the Company (GSNZ SPV1 Ltd) for Ahuroa-B Gas Storage Facility (AGS).
-The Company operate the Ahuroa-B wellsite, located on the corner of Barleymans Road and Croydon Road, east of Midhirst, in the Waitara catchment.
-Ahuroa-B is used as a natural gas storage facility for Contact Energy's Stratford Power Station.
+This report is for the period July 2019 to June 2020 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Flexgas Ltd (Flexgas), referred to as the Company, for Ahuroa-B Gas Storage Facility (AGS).

+The Company operates the Ahuroa-B wellsite, located on the corner of Barleymans Road and Croydon Road, east of Midhirst, in the Waitara catchment.
+Ahuroa-B is used as a natural gas storage facility for Contact Energy's Stratford Power Station (SPS), which is one of the Company's main customers.